-We developed automatic algorithms to determine a search interval for smoothing parameter $\rho$ in penalized B-splines, so that practitioners no longer need to obtain it by trial and error prior to grid search.
-Our automatic search interval has four advantages. (i) It gives a safe $\rho$ range where the penalized least squares problem is numerically solvable. (ii) It is criterion-independent so that different criteria can be explored on the same $\rho$ range. (iii) It is wide enough to contain the global extremum of any smoothness selection criterion, so for example, the global minimum of GCV and the global maximum of REML can both be found. (iv) It is computationally cheap compared with grid search, so in practice it carries no extra costs.
-Note that although our interval is most relevant to grid search, it is also helpful for gradient descent and Newton's method.
-Specifically, the midpoint of the interval is a good initial $\rho$ value.
-However, these methods are generally not as reliable as grid search, as they may converge to an undesired local minimum rather than the global minimum.
+We have developed algorithms to automatically produce a search interval for the grid search of the smoothing parameter $\rho$ in penalized splines \eqref{eqn: PLS}.
+Our search interval has four properties. (i) It gives a safe $\rho$ range where the PLS problem is numerically solvable. (ii) It does not depend on the choice of the smoothness selection criterion. (iii) It is wide enough to contain the global optimum of any criterion. (iv) It is computationally cheap compared with the grid search itself.

-Our method can be applied to any penalized spline, but we have given penalized B-splines a special focus, because this is when it is difficult to develop algorithms to attain (iv).
-B-splines are sparse and their penalized least squares problem can be solved efficiently at $O(p^2)$ costs, so it is not computationally appealing to find an exact search interval through an eigendecomposition at $O(p^3)$ costs.
-We therefore turn to finding a wider search interval (with optional heuristic improvement) at $O(p^2)$ costs.
-However, for other types of penalized splines \eqref{eqn: PLS}, at least one of $\bm{B}$ and $\bm{S}$ are dense matrices.
-Computing an exact search interval is now acceptable because it costs $O(p^3)$ to solve the penalized least squares problem anyway.
-Note that we don't have matrix $\bm{D}_m$ or $\bm{E}$ in this situation, so we express matrix $\bm{C}$ (see \eqref{eqn: matrix C}) as: